Can Stem Cells in Baby Teeth Be Used to Regrow Teeth or Treat Diseases?

 In 2011, researchers discovered a new source of stem cells: the dental pulp tissue in baby teeth.
 Experimental research suggests these stem cells can rebuild the surface of a tooth or treat tooth loss from injury.
 Some studies even suggest that stem cells from teeth could be used to create bone marrow or treat Alzheimer’s and Parkinson’s diseases.

 Pulp Fiction?
-The Truth Behind the Claims
+The Truth

 The possibilities for using stem cells from baby teeth are promising, say some scientists.
 They believe there are many potential uses for stem cells within “regenerative” medicine.
 This type of medicine helps the body to heal or repair when the body can’t do it on its own.
-Dental stem cells show promise because the same category of stem cells have been taken from other sources, such as animals, and used for regenerative medicine.
-However, it will take years of testing to ensure using dental stem cells in these ways are safe and effective.
+Dental stem cells show promise because the same category of stem cells has been taken from other sources, such as animals, and used for regenerative medicine.
+However, it will take years of testing to ensure using dental stem cells in these ways is safe and effective.

 In fact, some scientists don’t think storing baby teeth for their stem cells is worth the effort or money.
 One article reviewing stem cell treatment writes that “broad claims are being made by some stem cell treatment clinics that go far beyond what current science supports.
 Experts say those exaggerated claims are taking advantage of the most vulnerable and desperate.
 That includes patients and families desperately searching for cures modern medicine has yet to develop – like a cure for autism, Alzheimer’s disease, MS and Parkinson’s disease.”